 Your domestic violence attorney can help you explore which potential legal remedies could work for your particular case, but some of the more effective defense strategies for domestic violence cases include the following:

-Because we all have the right to defend ourselves (even if it is from a relative or spouse), self-defense is consistently one of the most successful legal defense strategies employed in domestic violence cases.
+Because you have the right to defend yourself (even if it is from a relative or spouse), self-defense is consistently one of the most successful legal defense strategies employed in domestic violence cases.
 However, the self-defense approach does necessitate that the other party engaged in the fighting as well.

 It Was an Accident